Faculty of Arts and Sciences

 PSY-233 Developmental Psychology Basic Occupational Courses Compulsory 3-0-3 06

-FOR-201 Pedagogical Formation Elective Courses Department Compulsory Courses.
+FOR-201 Pedagogical Formation Elective Courses Department Elective Courses.
 Click on the course name to see the lessons.
-Compulsory 3-0-3 4
+Elective 3-0-3 4

 OSD-210 OSD (Common Elective Courses) Department Compulsory Courses.
 Click on the course name to see the lessons.
 Compulsory 3-0-3 3